-Updating the DAC register is not the same as updating the DAC output voltage, because the BUF16820 features a double-buffered register structure.
+Updating the DAC register is not the same as updating the DAC output voltage, because the BUF20820 features a double-buffered register structure.
 There are three methods for latching transferred data from the storage registers into the DACs to update the DAC output voltages.

-Method 1 requires externally setting the latch pin (LD) LOW, LD = LOW, which updates each DAC output voltage whenever its corresponding register is updated.
+Method 1 requires externally setting the latch pin (LD) LOW, LD = LOW, which will update each DAC output voltage whenever its corresponding register is updated.

-Method 2 externally sets LD = HIGH to allow all DAC output voltages to retain their values during data transfer until LD = LOW, which then simultaneously updates the output voltages of all DACs to the new register values.
+Method 2 externally sets LD = HIGH to allow all DAC output voltages to retain their values during data transfer and until LD = LOW, which will then simultaneously update the output voltages of all DACs to the new register values.
 Use this method to transfer a future data set in advance to prepare for a very fast output voltage update.

 Method 3 uses software control.
-LD is maintained HIGH, and all DACs are updated when the master writes a '1' in bit 15 and a '0' in bit 14 of any DAC register.
-The update occurs after receiving the 16-bit data for the currently-written register.
+LD is maintained HIGH, and all DACs are updated when the master writes a 1 in bit 15 and a 0 in bit 14 of any DAC register.
+The update will occur after receiving the 16-bit data for the currently-written register.

-The General Call Reset or a reset upon power-up updates the DAC regardless of the state of the latch pin.
+The General Call Reset and the power-up reset will update the DAC regardless of the state of the latch pin.